cwarden/docs.vagrantup.com/source/v2/getting-started/up.html.md

 ```

 This command will drop you into a full-fledged SSH session.
 Go ahead and
-interact with the machine, `rm -rf /` (in the SSH prompt!), do whatever you want.
+interact with the machine and do whatever you want.
+Although it may be tempting,
+be careful about `rm -rf /`, since Vagrant shares a directory at `/vagrant`
+with the directory on the host containing your Vagrantfile, and this can
+delete all those files.
+Shared folders will be covered in the next section.

 Take a moment to think what just happened: With just one line of configuration
 and one command in your terminal, we brought up a fully functional, SSH accessible